The IPCC 1.5C Special Report

-The Intergovernmental Panel on Climate Change (IPCC) is due to publish its special report on 1.5°C of global warming on Monday 8th October.
+The Intergovernmental Panel on Climate Change (IPCC) will publish its special report on 1.5°C of global warming on Monday 8th October with the European launch on Monday 15th October.

 Recognising that more information was needed on the pathways and impacts of limiting warming to 1.5°C, the IPCC were invited by the United Nations to provide a special report, with the following outline agreed: